-Up to 60 percent of the allocable time on the IBM/AC922 Summit machine at the Oak Ridge Leadership Computing Facility (OLCF) and the Intel/Cray Theta machine at the Argonne Leadership Computing Facility (ALCF) will be allocated for calendar year (CY) 2021 through the INCITE program.
+Up to 60 percent of the allocatable time on the IBM/AC922 Summit machine at the Oak Ridge Leadership Computing Facility (OLCF) and the Intel/Cray Theta machine at the Argonne Leadership Computing Facility (ALCF) will be allocated for calendar year (CY) 2022 through the INCITE program.
 ALCF is introducing Polaris, a new accelerate resource for 2022.
 More information on Polaris will be forthcoming – check Resources for updates.

 INCITE seeks research enterprises for capability computing: production simulations – including ensembles – and data analytics and artificial intelligence (AI) applications that necessarily require our leadership class resources.
 Please note that requests smaller than 20 percent of the average award noted above may be considered too small for the INCITE program, unless the proposal is (i) for algorithm development or other computer science activities requiring a large fraction of the machine resource (one or more of computing, memory, network, etc.) but not a large amount of time or (ii) clearly articulates the need for other aspects of the architecture and/or infrastructure associated with leadership computing resources.
 Please contact the INCITE program manager (INCITE@DOEleadershipcomputing.org) if you have questions regarding the allocation request for your proposed project allocation size.

 INCITE provides several resources to help you prepare your renewal.